 This recipe has a Basque element, as the eggs are baked on a base of onions, garlic, peppers and chorizo sausage.

 The whole thing is topped with bubbling cheese, and it makes a perfect lunch or supper dish, taking hardly any time to prepare.
-You can now watch this dish being made in our Cookery School video lesson 'Scrambled and Baked Eggs' below.

 This recipe is from Delia's Complete How to Cook.
 Serves 2